 The inside features a gorgeous spiraling hem-lock roof that “sweeps over the entry and lifts the upper floor before disappearing from plain view”.
-The Chenequa Residence is almost completely constructed from natural materials that Mr Oshatz sourced himself and with it’s beautiful outdoor landscape, each area of this home celebrates the resounding beauty of nature. all images sourced from archdaily
+The Chenequa Residence is almost completely constructed from natural materials that Mr Oshatz sourced himself and with it’s beautiful outdoor landscape, each area of this home celebrates the resounding beauty of nature. all images sourced from archdaily.
+Tiny houses – small dwellings of every shape and size.
+Containers of Hope, a $40,000 Home by Benjamin Garcia Saxe.

-Benjamin Garcia Saxe has recently completed the Containers of Hope project with a budget of $40,000.

 Located in San Jose, Costa Rica this container house is the result of a close collaboration between the architect and his clients, who went on to construct the building themselves.
-The 1,000 square foot home is composed of two 40-feet used shipping containers set together with a raised mid section and clerestory windows.
+The 1,000 square foot home is composed of two 40-foot used shipping containers set together with a raised mid section and clerestory windows.
 More shipping container houses here Containers of Hope by Benjamin Garcia Saxe Architecture: “Gabriela Calvo and Marco Peralta dreamed of living in their fantastic property 20 minutes outside of the city of San Jose, Costa Rica; where they could be with their horses and enjoy the natural landscape.
 Earthscrapers: Is Going Down Instead Of Up A Greener Way To Build?
 Evolo/via Every year, TreeHugger and all the architectural websites troll through the Evolo competition entries, looking for the most imaginative work from young architects with time on their hands.